 I quickly open the drawer to find “Broyhill” and dove-tailed drawers.
 Then, I kneel down to look under and find…yep…solid oak.
 SCORE!!
 A quick sniff-check is in order to make sure no nasty odors linger. none.
 Mentally I make note of the wear on top.
 Nothing I couldn’t handle, right?

 Nervously I peeked around for the price tag – couldn’t find it!
-I motioned the gentleman working the floor to come talk to me.
+Shortly after, I motioned the gentleman working the floor to come talk to me.
 I sweetly asked, “How much is this table?”

-I put aside the fact that this organey table was thanking me for rescuing it, and continue my hunt through the store.
+I put aside the fact that this orangey table was thanking me for rescuing it, and continue my hunt through the store.
 Thankfully, I found many more goodies that he was happy to let me take off his hands.
-It was a good day.
+Yes, it was a good day.

 First, my sander came out to play.
 It wasn’t long before I had the old finish off the top and I was ready for the next step.
 Bring on the fun!

 I also wanted to update the hardware, so I filled the holes with wood filler and sanded down.
 Then, I drilled a hole for a new knob.
 Now we are ready to roll!

 Since I do have a passion for wood grain, I had no intention of hiding that glorious top, but rather redefining it.

 Then, with my brush and glazing, I apply a light coat following the direction of the grain.
 Likewise this grain is open and quite dry, I need to move quickly.

 I then take a soft clean rag and wipe off the excess glazing working in the direction of the grain again.
 I let it cure for a bit and then move on to the topcoat.
 For this I use a matte poly for the final finish.
 Again, follow the grain, and brush on.